Abidon-J-F/University-of-Greenwich-Projects/Y3/README.md

 Handwriting Recognition using CRNN

-# Final Year Individual Project
+## Final Year Individual Project
-## Using a Recurrent Neural Network Architectures with Support Vector Machine to Detect False Information
+### Using a Recurrent Neural Network Architectures with Support Vector Machine to Detect False Information
-Group-Based Communication using a Network Distributed System